 We have already discussed this.
 Stress initiates a vicious cycle, which worsens the situation with time.
-Best ways to counter stress is some good sleep, eat healthily and exercise daily.
+The best ways to counter stress are some good sleep, eat healthily and exercise daily.

 Numerous studies have found that males having type-2 diabetes are twice as likely to have a risk of low testosterone.
 Testosterone therapy can be a good option for them.

-Some time its hormone to blame, if you are going through healthy lifestyle and stress-free life then hormone imbalance might be the reason for low testosterone levels.
+Some time it’s hormone to blame, if you are going through a healthy lifestyle and stress-free life then hormone imbalance might be the reason for low testosterone levels.
 It’s better to visit a doctor for better consultation and reason for hormone imbalance.

 Smoking – [Updated]